April 8, 2024

 Postpartum Yoga for Core Strength

-I am not going to lie; being asked to share poses to strengthen your core postpartum felt a little hypocritical for me since I hate doing all the things that people think of when they think of “core exercises.”
+I am not going to lie; being asked to share postpartum yoga poses to strengthen your core felt a little hypocritical for me since I hate doing all the things that people think of when they think of “core exercises.”
 But!
-If teaching pre and post-natal yoga for the past 6 years while also recovering from my own births taught me anything, it’s that after you have a baby, core work will never look the same, and it shouldn't!
+If teaching pre and post-natal yoga for the past 6 years while also recovering from my own births taught me anything, it’s that after you have a baby, core work will never look the same, and it shouldn’t!
 The relationship between you and your body has evolved into this huge respect for strength and humbling celebration of weaknesses.

 The four postpartum yoga poses I have listed here come from my deepest belief that the core is not limited to an ideal 6-pack and flat tummy but, in fact, an entire mechanism that includes your whole torso (front, back, and sides) and respiratory system within it.
 This sequence is meant to gradually reconnect you to the deepest layer of your abdominals using your breath, the posterior chain of your body and legs, and your balance.
 I hope it challenges your idea of core work and invites you to honor the amazing journey you and your body have been through together!